Stoke Park Estate

 Stoke Park Estate, Duchess Gate, Park Road, Stapleton, Bristol BS16 1AU

-- Dew pond (located at the base of the northern slope)
+- dew pond at the base of the northern slope

 - Purdown BT Tower

-- The Dower House (built in 1563 this used to be a private stately home, but is now converted to private flats)
+- the yellow Dower House, built in 1563 as a private stately home, but is now converted to private flats

 We are carrying out a project to repair and restore Sir John’s Lane Wall, a grade II listed historic estate wall built in the 1780’s around the Heath House estate at the southwest end of Stoke Park.